AmirMustafa/feathers-REST-API/README.md

-# feathers-basics
+# feathers-rest-api

-> Create a REST API using feathers
+> Creating REST API using Feathers.js and NeDB

 ## About